Are Songs of the Summer Still a Thing? Alex G Just Dropped One

 “Runner” opens with a charming, playful riff, before Alex Giannascoli’s vocals enter and deliver a laidback chorus.
 The accompanying video nods to Tom Petty & the Heartbreaker’s “The Waiting,” where his bandmates back him on a sparse stage (sadly, none of them are dressed as dashing as Mike Campbell in a checkered sport coat).

 “Runner” follows the delightfully bizarre “Blessing,” which Giannascoli dropped in May.
 Both tracks are off the upcoming album God Save the Animals, out September 23.
-It marks his ninth LP, after 2019’s House of Sugar.
+Co-produced by Jacob Portrait, it marks his ninth LP, after 2019’s House of Sugar.

 Giannascoli will tour behind the new album this fall, kicking off in Saxapahaw, North Carolina and wrapping up with two nights in Philadelphia, where he’s based.
 “I’m confident in Philly,” he told Rolling Stone in 2015.
 “I know where I’m at, and I don’t feel the need to escape anything.
 And it’s cheap as fuck.”